finson/sketch/libraries/FirmataDevice/device-driver.md

 ---
 ###Status

 Read information from a register (or virtual register) in the device or device driver.
-Most often, device register numbering starts at 0 and maxes out at about 32, but this depends entirely on the device.
-Virtual registers, on the other hand, are used in this DeviceDriver API to identify various virtual quantities associated with the device.
-Common virtual status register identifiers include:

-    -1  Device default name and a.b.c version number -2  Actual device name and logical unit count
-    -3  Open Logical Units and their state

 The method and its parameters are as follows.